-Internal storage drives were designed to connect to the SATA or M.2 interfaces inside a PC, but with an SSD or hard drive enclosure, you can turn one into a USB-connected, portable backup device.
-Whether you want to give an old drive new life by turning it into external storage, you buy a new, internal SSD with the goal of turning it into an external drive or you just need to plug your new SSD into a USB port so you can clone your system onto it, getting the right enclosure is essential.
+Internal storage drives were designed to connect to the SATA or M.2 interfaces inside a PC, but with an SSD or hard drive enclosure, you can turn one into a portable backup device that connects via USB.
+Whether you want to give an old drive new life by turning it into external storage, you buy a new SSD so you can turn it into an external drive or you just need to plug your new SSD into a USB port so you can clone your system onto it, getting the right enclosure is important.

 Depending on the type of storage you are enclosing and how fast you want the connection to be, an SSD or hard drive enclosure will cost anywhere from $12 to $150.
 While most SSD enclosures do nothing more than protect your drive, dissipate heat and convert its interface to USB, some also have extra bells and whistles such as RGB lighting or a status menu.
 To help you choose, we’ve tested more than a dozen different models.

-If you don’t have a spare drive or don’t want to deal with installing an internal drive into an enclosure, you can of course buy one of the best external SSDs from our tested list.
-Just know that you can often save money by going the DIY route of buying and enclosure and installing your own drive.
-Plus, you can upgrade your drive down the road with an enclosure, while external SSDs are sealed devices that aren’t designed to be opened.
+If you don’t have a spare drive or don’t want to deal with installing an internal drive into an enclosure, you can get one of the best external SSDs from our tested list.
+But you can often save money by going the DIY route of buying an enclosure and installing your own drive.
+Plus, you can always upgrade the drive to a higher-capacity model, without having to buy a new enclosure.

 What Kind of SSD / Hard Drive Enclosure Do I Need?

 Why you can trust Tom's Hardware Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.